fyrox-book/fyrox-book.github.io/src/beginning/scripting.md

 ## Adding Game Logic

 Any object-specific game logic should be added using scripts.
 A script is a "container" for data and code, that will be executed by the engine.
-Read the [Scripts](../scripting/script.md) chapter to learn how to create, edit, and use scripts in your game.
+Read the [respective chapter](../scripting/scripting.md) to learn how to create, edit, and use scripts in your game.